marcbeep/flashcards/ci/cheatsheets/formulas.md

   - $s'$ = next state
   - $a'$ = next action

+  In plain English: This formula updates our estimate of how good an action is in a particular state by considering the immediate reward we get and the best possible future rewards we could get.
+It's like learning from both immediate and future consequences of our actions.

 - **Policy**: Probability of taking action in state
   $$
   \pi(a|s) = \frac{e^{Q(s,a)/\tau}}{\sum_{a'} e^{Q(s,a')/\tau}}